b2hinkle/MultiplayerWebFramework/README.md

 # MultiplayerWebFramework

+An Engine agnostic framework for managing dedicated game servers.
+See it live at [https://mwfmanagementconsole.azurewebsites.net/](https://mwfmanagementconsole.azurewebsites.net/)

+## Problem Statement
 It is very common among indie game developers to use listening servers when creating online games.
 This is the quick and easy solution to implementing multiplayer games where one player is the server and everyone connects to him/her.
 It is an appealing approach since players